 Flying is the easiest and fastest way to get to the Gunnison Valley.
-The Gunnison-Crested Butte Regional Airport (GUC), located in Gunnison, is the closest airport to Crested Butte and offers direct flights from Denver, Houston, and Dallas during the winter months.
+The Gunnison-Crested Butte Regional Airport (GUC), located in Gunnison, is the closest airport to Crested Butte.
+Fly to Gunnison-Crested Butte from Denver, Houston, Dallas and Austin.
+Flights are available year-round.
+This site is updated to reflect the current and upcoming season’s flights.
+Browse flights to Gunnison-Crested Butte below.

 The easiest ways to get to Crested Butte and Gunnison are to either drive or fly.
 Crested Butte is about a four-hour drive from downtown Denver via U.S. Highway 285 south.
 Another popular route is to take Interstate 25 south from Denver to Colorado Springs and then take U.S. Highway 24 west until it merges with U.S. Highway 285 south.